 - Tutoring Specialist: This ELC will focus on best practices in tutoring and mentoring in order to prepare student volunteers to tutor children and adults.
 Program partners will include the Malibu Community Labor Exchange, School on Wheels Downtown Learning Center, and Malibu public schools.
 This ELC will also work with other coordinators who mentor and tutor.

 Hunger & Homelessness Coordinator (2 positions)

 The Hunger & Homelessness Coordinators (HHCs) will coordinate weekly service opportunities for the Pepperdine campus by continuing partnerships with local nonprofits.
 The HHCs recruit student Service Leaders and volunteers, advertise and manage opportunities, and raise awareness of hunger and homelessness issues facing our local communities.
 HHCs provide leadership to volunteers in developing their understanding of social justice issues.
 HHCs should expect to work 300 hours over the school year, which includes the above tasks and additional office tasks.
 This position often requires evening and weekend time commitments.
 Each HHC will have a special emphasis:

-- Skid Row Specialist: This HHC will partner with nonprofits located in Skid Row, including Union Rescue Mission, Midnight Mission, and School on Wheels Downtown Learning Center.
+- Skid Row Specialist: This HHC will partner with nonprofits located in Skid Row, including Union Rescue Mission, Midnight Mission, and Dream Center.

 - Ventura County Specialist: This HHC will partner with nonprofits located in Ventura County, including The Kingdom Center, Food Share, and Habitat for Humanity.